-The Plan for 2021/22 was considered and approved by the JARAP on 27th April 2021.
-In total the Plan was for 143 days, including 15 days of Audit Management.
-There was also provision for 9 contingency days included in the Plan, should these days be required.
+The Plan for 2022/23 was considered and approved by the JARAP on 27th April 2022.
+In total the Plan was for 156.5 days.
+This included provision for nine contingency days in the Plan, should these days be required.

-There was a small knock on impact of the Covid-19 lockdown(s) that posed some challenges to the internal audit process and but the move to remote auditing has been well established between the Force & Mazars with both parties working hard to ensure the audits could be completed in a timely manner.
+The move to remote auditing has been well established between the Force & Mazars with both parties working hard to ensure the audits could be completed in a timely manner.
 Mazars have regularly communicated with the Force and OPCC, which has enabled us to make good progress in delivering the annual plan.

-As noted in the 2021/22 Internal Audit Plan, the approach is a flexible one and where risks emerge, change or are effectively mitigated the internal audit plan will be reviewed and changes therefore may occur during the year.
-This occurred in a number of instances and the changes made to the internal audit plan are summarised below:-
+As noted in the 2022/23 Internal Audit Plan, the approach is a flexible one and where risks emerge, change or are effectively mitigated the internal audit plan will be reviewed and changes therefore may occur during the year.
+This occurred in once instance with the change made to the internal audit plan summarised below:-